riccardoperra/vite-plugin-native-import-maps/README.md

 | `shared` | `string[]` | Required | List of dependencies to be shared via import maps |
 | `sharedOutDir` | `string` | `'shared'` | Directory where shared chunks are stored |
 | `log` | `boolean` | `false` | Enable logging |

-## How It Works

-This plugin:
-1. Identifies shared dependencies specified in your configuration
-2. In development: Resolves paths to optimized dependencies
-3. In production: Creates separate chunks for shared dependencies
-4. Injects the appropriate import map into your HTML